TIBCOSoftware/dovetail-contrib/hyperledger-fabric/samples/equipment/README.md

 ```

 ## Deploy to IBM Cloud
 To deploy the `equipment` chaincode to IBM Cloud, it is required to package the chaincode in `.cds` format.
-The following script creates [`equipment.cds`](equipment.cds), which you can deploy to IBM Blockchain Platform.
+The following script creates [`equipment_cc.cds`](equipment_cc.cds), which you can deploy to IBM Blockchain Platform.
 ```
 cd $GOPATH/src/github.com/TIBCOSoftware/dovetail-contrib/hyperledger-fabric/samples/equipment
 make package